MikeHannon/tempRepo/008RequestForms.md

 + `request.method`
   + Returns the method/HTTP verb associated with the request
 + `{% csrf_token %}`
-  + Prevents cross-site request forgery (place it in a form on the html side of your project)
+  + Prevents cross-site request forgery (place it in a form on the HTML/template side of your project)

 ###Session
 Now let's set up to use session!